shelleywu/TestDrive/README.md

 Turn off wifi of the robot if any, or else, uploading the code will not run it.

-### Break down into end to end tests
+### Editing Code

 Optional to change the speed and direction of the wheels based on the comments.

-### And coding style tests
+### Coding Style

 TestDrive.ino uses comments as directions on how to edit the speed and direction of the wheels, and explanation on reasons behind each line.
+Otherwise, TestDrive.ino is fairly easy to read.

 ## Deployment